 And honestly, what's Flint doing at that soccer game to begin with?

-And I see now in a real version of that commercial is a G.I.
+And see, now in a real version of that commercial, is a G.I.
 Joe pops up while I'm riding my bike and I throw the bike at him and then get hit by a fucking train.

-So I mean, look, I think that this Reset Wars is gonna be really disappointing and probably lacking in substance based on this I've had friends quit drinking from it.
+So, I mean, look, I think that this Reset Wars is going to be really disappointing and probably lacking in substance based on this presentation that they've given so far.

 unidentified

-The bottle led me to this moment and I gotta get rid of this.
+The bottle led me to this moment and I got to get rid of this.

-This is historically what tyrants always try to stop.
+This is historically what tyrants always try to stop everybody from finding out.

 So you better believe that when they actually find out that they put Reset Wars together, there's a good chance that they're going to try to shut it down.